 III-1.9.
-Appendix - Risk Matrices
+Appendix - Risk Tables

 Risk Assessment methodology was developed based on the methodology described in DOE-HDBK-1163-2020 and is presented in Tables 5.1-5.31.
 Hazards and their potential events are evaluated for likelihood and potential consequence assuming no controls in place, which results in a baseline risk.
 A baseline risk (i.e., an unmitigated risk) value of III and IV does not require further controls based on the Handbook.
 Events with a baseline risk value of I or II do require prevention and/or mitigation measures to be established in order to reduce the risk value to an acceptable level of III or IV.
 Generally, preventive controls are applied prior to a loss event, reflecting a likelihood reduction, and mitigative controls are applied after a loss event, reflecting a consequence reduction.
 For each control put in place, likelihood or consequence can have a single "bin drop", resulting in a new residual risk (i.e., a mitigated risk).
 This risk assessment process is repeated for each hazard for onsite facility workers, onsite co-located workers, and a maximally exposed off-site individual (MOI).
-At the conclusion of the risk assessments, controls that are in place for the identified accelerator specific hazards are identified as Credited Controls and further summarized in Section III-1.44 of this Chapter as well as SAD Chapter VII-A.1 Accelerator Safety Envelope - Fermilab Main Accelerator.
+At the conclusion of the risk assessments, controls and further summarized in Section III-1.44 of this Chapter as well as SAD Chapter VII-A.1 Accelerator Safety Envelope - Fermilab Main Accelerator.